Should You Add a Wireless Garage Door Keypad?

 Is a garage door keypad wired?

-No, all keyless entry systems are wireless.
-If you’re wondering do they have a battery, the answer is yes.
-The 387LM, 878Max, and 887LM keypads are powered by one 9V battery.
+No, all keyless entry systems are wireless and battery-powered.
+The 387LM, 878Max, and 887LM keypads use one 9V battery.

 Why buy an external keyless entry system for your garage?